-- (p) Aircraft other than Experimental (Acrobatic): Structural standards for other than experimental aircraft are the responsibility of the controlling government agency.
+- (o) Aircraft Structural Standards Experimental (Amateur-built and Exhibition): The IAC cannot and does not purport or attempt to regulate or require aircraft structural standards for participation in the sport of aerobatics.
+Each competitor is solely responsible for insuring that his or her aircraft is structurally and mechanically safe and capable of performing whatever maneuver the competitor intends to fly.
+The Technical Committee shall promote conformity to FAA standards of construction and maintenance. - (p) Aircraft other than Experimental (Acrobatic): Structural standards for other than experimental aircraft are the responsibility of the controlling government agency.
 These aircraft must comply with the IAC entrance requirements.
 Aircraft will not be permitted to fly any maneuvers restricted by the licensing agency. - (q) A radio capable of transmitting and receiving common VHF frequencies. - (r) The use of a helmet is strongly recommended for all competitors and safety pilots, but is not mandatory. - (s) The use of a flight suit and gloves composed of at least a single layer of fire-retardant fabric is strongly recommended for all competitors and safety pilots, but is not mandatory. - (t) If glider categories are not flown at a contest, gliders will be permitted to enter the power categories.
 A glider may always enter the Primary category, even if glider categories are flown.
 In this situation, the glider competitor is solely responsible for providing a qualified tow plane and pilot.

-- Glider competitors flying in power categories will be treated as if they were flying powered aircraft.
+Glider competitors flying in power categories will be treated as if they were flying powered aircraft.
 That is, gliders will fly according to power rules for the category entered, including all three flights (Known, Free, and Unknown, as applicable).
 Additionally, power Aresti figure K, power category free construction rules, and power category Known and Unknown sequences shall apply.
 Gliders entered into power categories will be judged using the same criteria as power aircraft except that glider rules regarding level lines and snap roll placement will apply for all categories.
 The flying and judging of 30 degree lines will apply for the Primary, Sportsman, and Intermediate glider categories.
-Scores will be compiled and listed in order with the Power competitors. - (u) Motorgliders are allowed to compete in Power or Glider (or both See 3.8) categories.
+Scores will be compiled and listed in order with the Power competitors.

+(u) Motorgliders are allowed to compete in Power or Glider (or both - See 3.8) categories.
 If competing in a power category, with engine operating in the competition box, motorgliders must comply with all power rules with no exceptions.
 If competing as a glider, in either a power or glider category, all glider rules must be followed with only one exception: the engine may be used for launch and recovery, but must be shut down from the time the motorglider is cleared into the box until the pilot departs the box to land.